Documentation

 Browser opens automatically

-Layrr automatically opens your default browser with visual editing enabled
+Layrr opens your browser at localhost:4567 with the editing overlay injected

 4. 4